wajdi-alsalti/restaurant_project/README.md

 # restaurant_project
-the project show a gui with qt5 for sales food and calculate the invoice and another functionality
+the project show a GUI with qt5 for sales food and calculate the invoice and another functionality